dhevanthareza/flutter-jett-boilerplate/README.md

 1. To build dev app use `flutter build apk`
 2. To Build prod app use `flutter build appbundle`
 3. for play store deploymen maybe you need to read flutter documentation, for keying purpose

+# Navigation

+You can read https://github.com/jonataslaw/getx/blob/master/documentation/en_US/route_management.md for navigating on this app